APC-SoCIT/APC_2022_2023_3rd_Term_PROJMAN/Group-01-Aurora---BREGGHAN-POINT-OF-SALE-SYSTEM.md

 **Costs:**

 The costs related to the Bregghan POS System project are outlined as follows:

-• The cost estimate for using a tablet for the cashier in the Bregghan POS System project is ₱ 15,000.00.
+* The cost estimate for using a tablet for the cashier in the Bregghan POS System project is ₱ 15,000.00.

-• The cost estimate for using a barcode scanner is ₱ 2,000.00.
+* The cost estimate for using a barcode scanner is ₱ 2,000.00.

-• The cost estimate for using a printer is ₱ 1,000.00.
+* The cost estimate for using a printer is ₱ 1,000.00.

-• The estimated cost for hosting the system at AWS is up to ₱ 1,595.00.
+* The estimated cost for hosting the system at AWS is up to ₱ 1,595.00.

-• The estimated cost for the client's internet service provider through Converge ICT Solutions is up to ₱ 2,500.00.
+* The estimated cost for the client's internet service provider through Converge ICT Solutions is up to ₱ 2,500.00.

-• All other costs associated with running Bregghan Store, including expenses for the project system, electricity, water, and other operational expenses, will add up to ₱ 22,095.00.
+* All other costs associated with running Bregghan Store, including expenses for the project system, electricity, water, and other operational expenses, will add up to ₱ 22,095.00.

 ***
 ### 4.19 Alternative Analysis

-**Status Quo:** The first alternative considered was to maintain the current process and not implement any changes.
+* Status Quo: The first alternative considered was to maintain the current process and not implement any changes.

-**Manual Process Improvement:** The second alternative considered was to improve the existing manual process by introducing new tools and technologies, such as automation software.
+* Manual Process Improvement: The second alternative considered was to improve the existing manual process by introducing new tools and technologies, such as automation software.

-**Outsourcing:** The third alternative considered was to outsource the process to a third-party vendor.
+* Outsourcing: The third alternative considered was to outsource the process to a third-party vendor.
 However, this option was rejected due to the lack of control over the process and potential security risks associated with sharing confidential company information with external parties.

 ***